Yasenolb/Whats-News_/README.md

 View photos from within the app:
 ![Whats News Images](https://user-images.githubusercontent.com/88506816/128529216-1f813c5f-1fb4-4570-8393-548de2ff7fce.gif)

 Installation Instructions:
-You need to register in the program to monitor the latest newsز
+You need to register in the program to monitor the latest new.